KenanHodzic99/MovieApp/README.md

 # MovieApp

-An app for browsing through movies and tvshows, as well as seeing their details.
+An app for browsing through movies and tv shows, as well as seeing their details.

 ## Development server